IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

 connections approved for its role:

-- **Direct access to explicit server endpoints or services**, such as an approved Samba project share, ADRIA, or another registered acquisition service.
+- **Direct access to explicit server endpoints or services**, such as an approved Samba project share or another released acquisition service.
+Ardia integration is not yet released.
 Access to one approved endpoint does not grant access to other RCC projects or servers.
 - **Limited outbound web access through the Lab-network HTTP proxy** when the device supports an explicit proxy and the use has been approved.
 This can support needs such as retrieving vendor or operating-system updates without